 Shaw attentive to the record covers as much as the music, lyrics or liner notes

 The Blue Front was the palace of dreams.
 Shaw discovered pornography there.

-One would expect, like every male art student feeling his artmaking powers, at one time or another he tossed his own jism into his paint.
+One would expect, like so many male art students (or, according to some School of Paris artists' biographies) feeling their art-making powers, at one time or another he tossed his own jism into his paint.
 Every 20 year old male artist wonders, can I make an artwork that gives a viewer like myself an erection?
 I myself did some drawings and paintings in college based on found porn, collaged some into artworks, combined it with pencil renderings in Rauschenberg-like transfer drawings, the glossy Playboy page diluted with soapy solvent and rubbed onto white paper.

 Jim shaw produced drawings of bondage scenes, and some were published in his art gang's Destroy All Monsters magazine.